SRT757 - Building Systems and Environment

 Students enrolled in D306 must have passed 24 credit points of study at levels 1, 2 & 3

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

-1 x 2 hour class per week, 1 x 1 hour seminar per week.
+1 x 2 hour lecture per week, 1 x 1 hour seminar per week.

-Learning experiences are via CloudDeakin, and includes 5 x 1 hour online seminars per trimester.
+Online independent and collaborative learning including 5 x 1 hour online seminars per trimester.

 Unit Fee Information

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.